 If your website is responsive (as it should be!) then this needs taking into account.
 Links and page sections can move position or disappear altogether on certain devices, so make sure you look at desktop, tablet, and mobile data separately.
 Also if you can segment by traffic source this can reveal differences: search traffic might be looking for very different things to direct traffic.

 There are several pieces of software out there that offer a suite of heatmap tools together (and often include session recordings too).
-Some of the popular ones are Hotjar (from free), Crazyegg (from $9/mo), Mouseflow (from $29/mo).
+Some of the popular ones are Hotjar (free & from $29/mo), Crazyegg (from $24/mo), Mouseflow (from $29/mo).

 Once the software is setup, it only takes about an hour to assess each heatmap type for each device on a page.